Atlas975/Notes/MachineLearning/GeneticAlgorithms/Genetic_encoding.md

 ___
 # Genetic encoding
+- Encoding schemes are used to represent a potential solution to a [[Genetic_algorithms|genetic algorithm]] problem
+- Each gene in an encoded chromosome represents a decision variable
 ## Binary encoding
 - Each chromosome is a string of bits that are either 0 / 1
 - Common used in [[Linear_programming#Knapsack problem|Knapsack]] style problems, meaning of bit groups can vary